 - Historically valuable

-- Easy to buy
+- Easy to buy and liquid asset

-- Hedge against inflation
+- Can hedge against inflation

-- Potential storage or insurance costs
+- Potential storage and insurance costs

 - Price volatility